globewalldesk/revuu/README.md

 system.
 Fixed various bugs; there are probably still a few, but the new feature is pretty stable.

-### 3.2
+### 3.2 (November 23, 2018)
+Colorize and migrate files to deep locations:

 Added color-coding of languages.
-Added HTML, CSS, and C++.
+Added HTML, CSS, C++, and Rust.
 Moved answers, old answers, and starter code into sub-sub-etc.-folders that support up to 99,999 different tasks in the same collection.
 Changed the logic to create these new folders as needed and locate the files where they are buried deep.
 Created a data migration script for people who have existing data; this was extensively tested and should work flawlessly (worked flawlessly for me) behind the scenes.
-Added Rust
+Replaced Colorize gem (with the help of our first pull request, thanks to githubcyclist!) with a few methods now at the end of `helpers.rb`.
+Squashed many bugs associated with all these changes; few left.